-Come see us for a free second opinion and find out if you are a candidate for the Perioscope.
-It is easier, less costly and the results are better than traditional or laser surgery.
+Come see us for a free second opinion and find out if you are a candidate for non-surgical treatment with the Perioscope.
+It is easier, less costly and the results are better than with traditional or laser surgery.

 Because the Periscope gives us close-up views of the area that requires treatment, we can avoid flap surgery in most cases.
 Flap surgery is a procedure using a surgical opening to give a clear view of, and access to, the area that requires treatment.

-It stands to reason that to be able to effectively remove hardened calculus, you need to have a clear view of where it is located.
-The Periscope gives us that view with highly magnified images – up to 40x – which we use to guide the precise, thorough removal of calculus.
+In order to be able to effectively remove hardened calculus, you need to have a clear view of where it is located.
+The Periscope gives us that view with highly magnified images—up to 40x—which we use to guide the precise, thorough removal of calculus.

 Using microsurgical instruments, we can reach the deeper areas where calculus has hardened and created inflammation of the gums, and gently remove it.

 Removing calculus creates a smooth surface on the root of the tooth.
 Since it’s difficult for bacteria to adhere to the freshly smoothed surfaces, your gums can regenerate without further irritation.
 The gum tissue will subsequently shrink, tighten and reattach to the teeth.

 The results we’ve achieved with the perioscopic treatment are more effective than with regular gum surgery or laser-assisted gum disease treatment, and without the post-operative discomfort associated with surgical procedures.